The Physiatrist’s Corner: Healing Low Back Pain (Part I)

 - Physically strenuous work: may cause sprain of ligaments, strain of tendons or muscles, and wearing down of joints.

-- Sedentary work: may promote postural imbalances.
+- Sedentary work: may promote postural imbalances and increase stress on the spine.

 - Mental health factors: stress, anxiety, or depression may contribute to the cycle of pain.